Using filters and sorting in queries

 query get_all_reviews_for_book(isbn: text) {

-require(book @? { .isbn == isbn }, "Book with isbn %s not found".format(isbn));
+require(book @? { .isbn == isbn }, "Book with ISBN %s not found".format(isbn));

 val reviews = book_review @* { .book.isbn == isbn } (